brson/the-end-of-unsafety/script.md

 ## DACT

-And the reason that both these original assumptions didn't hold boils down to performance - for our use cases we can tolerate no runtime abstraction costs, and both garbage collection, even if it is single-threaded, and green-threading, impose significant overhead.
+And the reason that both these original assumptions didn't hold boils down to performance - for our use cases we can tolerate no runtime abstraction costs, and both garbage collection and green-threading impose significant overhead.

 But it took us a long time to come to this conclusion, and we only came to it indirectly.
 For a long time we thought these costs would be